Anuva S. Agarwal

 The insights into the VIF machinery, strung chords deep within,

 To watch those eyes that burned with the passion, charisma and conviction of an idea that was meant to change.

 I had a simple wish.
 It began as a passing thought and I didn’t know how it’d be fulfilled.

 It was, to be amongst a culture that had no inhibitions and was outright ready to do something to change the world.

-I have a major weakness in me – I become indifferent to situations very easily even if they is important, say, a certain activist movement or an exam result or an exam and I always wondered why.
+I have a major weakness in me – I become indifferent to situations very easily even if they are important, say, a certain activist movement or an exam result or an exam, and I have always wondered why.

 “Indifference is an outcome of apathy, which in turn is born out of disconnect”.

 This revelation hit me almost as if the impact was physical, just yesterday!
 I suppose it was merely the last straw.

 I don’t need say anymore about how this Yatra has helped rid us all of the supposed set of ‘disconnects’ we had in our minds.